quotient-im/libQuotient/CONTRIBUTING.md

 ## Code changes

-The code should strive to be DRY (don't repeat yourself), clear, and obviously correct (i.e. buildable).
+The code should strive to be DRY (don't repeat yourself), clear, and syntactically correct (i.e. buildable).
 Some technical debt is inevitable but glaring inconsistencies, duplications etc. will most likely cause a request for changes at the pull request review.
 Refactoring is always welcome; if you do it within